Update November 17 2014

 Update June 2014

 Scientists are closer to having an answer to what’s causing the mortality outbreak in sea stars.
-Drew Harvell of Cornell University and Friday Harbor Labs is leading a team that has traced the cause back to an infectious disease.
+Drew Harvell of Cornell University and Friday Harbor Labs is working with a team that has traced the cause.

 Read the latest article from KUOW’s EarthFix team about the current status of the outbreak.
 There’s also a terrific video on that page featuring Drew Harvell.